idies/SDSS-WordPress-Website-DR15/wp-content/plugins/simple-mathjax/readme.txt

 == Changelog ==

-`1.0.1` update to latest MathJax version
+`1.1` update latest mathjax version, load mathjax in footer instead of header

 `1.0` send default url to new cdn